hi-swapx/docs/sdk/v3/guides/swaps/01-quoting.md

 ```

 To construct the *Contract* we need to provide the address of the contract, its ABI and the provider that will carry out the RPC call for us.
-We get access to the contract's ABI through the [@swapx/v3-core](https://www.npmjs.com/package/@swapx/v3-core) package, which holds the core smart contracts of the SwapX V3 protocol:

 ```typescript
 import ISwapXV3PoolABI from '@swapx/v3-core/artifacts/contracts/interfaces/ISwapXV3Pool.sol/ISwapXV3Pool.json'